bactopia/bactopia/docs/bactopia-tools/pirate.md

     --accession STR         A NCBI Assembly database RefSeq accession to be downloaded and included in the pan-genome analysis.

+    --accessions STR        A file with Assembly accessions (e.g. GCF*.*) to download from RefSeq.

     --limit INT             Limit the number of RefSeq assemblies to download.
 If the the number of available genomes exceeds the given limit, a random subset will be selected.
                                 Default: Download all available genomes

     --only_completed        Pan-genome will be created using only the completed RefSeq genomes.
+Requires either '--accessions' and/or '--species'

     --prokka_evalue STR     Similarity e-value cut-off
                                 Default: 1e-09

     --prokka_coverage INT   Minimum coverage on query protein
                                 Default: 80

 PIRATE Related Parameters:
     --steps STR                 Percent identity thresholds to use for pangenome construction